Card Details

 Best Practices - How to Use Your First Progress Prestige Mastercard?

-Make sure you have the right amount of security deposit and hence credit limit the first time - Because First Progress needs to approve you before you can add more security deposit to your "Deposit Account" to increase your credit limit, it is best that you fund it sufficiently when you apply.
+Make sure you have the right amount of security deposit and hence credit limit the FIRST TIME - Because First Progress needs to approve you before you can add more security deposit to your "Deposit Account" to increase your credit limit, it is best that you fund it sufficiently when you apply.
 That way, you can avoid situations where you cannot use your card because your credit limit is too low.
 Ask yourself if you will use the card to rent a car, book a hotel etc. Sometimes, merchants like car rentals will put a hold on a certain amount so it is vital you have enough credit lines on your credit card.

-Make sure you pay your first bill on time - Your annual fee will be billed on the very first bill even if you may not have used the card then.
+Make sure you pay your FIRST bill on time - Your annual fee will be billed on the very first bill even if you may not have used the card then.
 Make sure you pay it off.
 Sometimes, the card might take a while to arrive (due to "supply chain issues"), but you still have to pay off your first bill and not be late.
 The reason is you do not want to miss the invitation to apply for the First Digital Mastercard just because you were careless and did not pay the first bill.

 Send in your check or money order with enough time to arrive - Though First Progress will process your check or money the same day if it arrives before 5pm EST, you still have to make sure that it arrives on time.
 It is best to put it in the mailbox a good few days before the due date just to be sure.